Citation, DOI and article data

-Cogan syndrome is a rare vasculitis of children and young adults which primarily characterised by 1,4,6:
+Cogan syndrome is a rare vasculitis of young adults that is primarily characterized by 1,4,6:

 Treatment and prognosis

 Treatment consists of immunosuppression, starting with glucocorticoids and adding other immunosuppressive agents depending on the severity of the condition.